Freeze Out (game show)

-Freeze Out was an ITV game show presented by Mark Durden-Smith and refereed by Uriah Rennie, broadcast in August 2015.
+Freeze Out is an ITV game show presented by Mark Durden-Smith and refereed by Uriah Rennie, broadcast in August 2015.
+In 2016, ITV announced that the show would not return for a second series.

 Gameplay

 Five contestants compete through four rounds of challenges by answering questions and pushing "sliders" (pucks with grip handles on top) on a circular ice table.
 Rennie, dressed in a referee's jersey, keeps time and resolves disputes as the "Ice Judge."

 Smash Out

 A cluster of seven blue sliders is placed at the centre of a circle on the table.
 Each player in turn answers a series of quick-fire questions, with each correct answer giving them the chance to fire one orange slider into the circle.
 The player's turn ends when either 90 seconds have elapsed or they have knocked all seven blue sliders out.
 If a blue slider hits the edge of the table and bounces back into the circle, it must be knocked out again.
 The player with the slowest time is eliminated.